Django Beefree SDK Demo

 Introduction

-This demo includes a Django app that embeds Beefree SDK's no‑code email builder using Django templates and static files.
+This demo includes a Django app that embeds Beefree SDK's no‑code email builder using Django templates and a modern frontend build process with Vite and npm.
 This project demonstrates a Python‑first backend that securely obtains Beefree SDK tokens, while the browser loads and runs the SDK.

-Reference this project's code in the django-beefree-app-demo GitHub repository.
+Docs: Beefree SDK Reference: This project's code in the beefree-django-app-demo GitHub repository.

 While Django applications are Python‑based and commonly server‑rendered, you can still embed JavaScript libraries like Beefree SDK.
 The key is to split responsibilities: